 A WordPress installation comes with several themes installed by default.
 Those are themes created by the WordPress Team.

-Usually, you shouldn’t have more than your theme, child theme, and another theme you might use at some point for troubleshooting purposes.
-I’ll tell you why.
+Usually, you shouldn’t have more than your theme, child theme, and another theme you might use to switch to at some point for troubleshooting purposes.

 Why you should delete your unused themes